Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

 When requesting information, for example about cadastral parcels, users do not necessarily require the geometry, even if they used a spatial filter.
 A name or parcel ID may be sufficient.

 <aside class="note">
-This module does not describe how to supply a geometry as part of a resource for storage, i.e. when creating, replacing or updating resources.
-[OGC API Features part 4](http://docs.ogc.org/DRAFTS/20-002.html), which is still in development, will address this.
-In general, this would be done using a POST request with `Content-crs` header to indicate the CRS used.
+This module does not describe how to supply a geometry as part of a resource for storage, i.e. when creating, replacing or updating resources. <a href="http://docs.ogc.org/DRAFTS/20-002.html">OGC API Features part 4</a>, which is still in development, will address this.
+In general, this would be done using a POST request with <code>Content-crs</code> header to indicate the CRS used.
 </aside>

 ## GeoJSON